-To keep your prospect interested, you have to prove this premise: “Your company’s condition will be dramatically improved when you do business with us.”
+To keep senior leadership or a prospect interested, you have to prove this premise: “Your company’s condition will be dramatically improved when you do business with us.”

 Put as many of their words as possible into your presentation.
 Your prospects will not disagree with themselves.
-Yes, you will be talking about your company, your satisfied clients, and what is unique about you, but your purpose will be to help them understand how it will specifically benefit what they need to accomplish.
-With each segment of content ask yourself, “Why would they care?”
-“Are they nodding because they are interested?”
-“Can they see how you can solve their challenges and maximize their opportunities?”
+Yes, you will be talking about your company, your satisfied clients, and what is unique about you as a way to prove that you can appeal to what they are interested in, solve their challenges, and maximize their opportunities.

 4. Remember Storytelling